-Our nurses, doctors, and dieticians strive to give you the highest quality of care for your diabetes while you are a patient in the Hospital.
-This includes managing your blood sugar, providing for your nutritional needs, and teaching you basic skills to manage your diabetes once you leave the Hospital.
-For additional information call 919.731.6144 and ask for the Clinical Diabetes Educator.
+Our nurses, doctors and dietitians strive to give you the highest quality of care for your diabetes while you are a patient in the Hospital.
+This care includes managing your blood sugar, adjusting your medications as needed, providing for your nutritional needs and teaching you basic skills to manage your diabetes once you leave our Hospital.

 An inpatient clinical diabetes educator is available for consultation anytime during your stay with us.
 Your physician or nurse may consult the clinical diabetes educator or you may request a consult be made on your behalf.